 Agrojet - Rotorua Jet Boat

-I was watching a little boy go around the course and did he love it.
-Water was flying everywhere as the boat spun and wove it's way around.
+I was watching a little boy go around the course having himself a ball.
+Water was flying everywhere as the boat spun and wove in, out and around.

 When they got back to the start the driver (sorry, you don't drive